 In nature, wolves use their nose to sniff scents of prey that are miles away.
 This instinct is still very well alive in your dog, but they usually have no way of showing it (unless they hunt down a bird or a squirrel).

 Just throw their usual kibble into the felt grass and let their nose find their dinner.
-In addition, my puzzle has 5 additional mini puzzles for the smarter hunting breeds out there.

 This is great for dogs who are bored while their owners are at work all day, rainy days, and dogs who love to beg at dinner!